ditrit/OGrEE-Core/other/LangReference.md

 Misc.
 ------------
-The shell history is stored in a file in the folder  ``` .resources/.history``` of the present Shell executable directory.
+The shell history is stored in a file in the folder  ```.history``` of the present Shell executable directory.

-The user credentials, API URL, Unity URL info are stored in the file  ``` .resources/.env``` of the present Shell executable directory.
+The user credentials, API URL, Unity URL info are stored in the file  ```.env``` of the present Shell executable directory.
 You can change the URLs to point to anywhere etc.

 Debugging